cyphar/heisig-rtk-index/README.md

 ## Complete RtK-1 Index ##

-This repository contains a complete index of both the *frames* (Kanji) and *primitives* listed in James W. Heisig's "Remembering the Kanji 1" (6th Edition).
+This repository contains a complete index of both the *frames* (kanji) and *primitives* listed in James W. Heisig's "Remembering the Kanji 1" (6th Edition).
 Most other indices had at least one of the following flaws:

- * Primitives were not included at all (because they cannot be represented in Unicode), but this makes the index useless because the whole idea behind Heisig is to use primitives to build up Kanji.
+ * Primitives were not included at all (because they cannot be represented in Unicode), but this makes the index useless because the whole idea behind Heisig is to use primitives to build up kanji.

  * The quality of the primitive images used were ... questionable.
 Usually these were created by taking screenshots which results in the images being